Treatment for Schizophrenia

 Types of schizophrenia

 Since Bleuler’s time, the definition of schizophrenia has continued to change.
 The main achievement was the more accurate differentiation of the different types of schizophrenia.
 Without knowing the exact causes of schizophrenia, the classification is based on the appearance of symptoms occurring together.
-The ICD 10 and DSM-V classification is not helpful in predicting outcome of the disorder.
+The ICD-10 and DSM-V classifications are not helpful in predicting the outcome of the disorder.

 Paranoid Schizophrenia

 It is the most common type of schizophrenia in most parts of the world.
-The clinical picture is dominated by relatively stable, often paranoid, delusions, usually accompanied by hallucinations, particularly of the auditory variety, and perceptual disturbances.
+Relatively stable, frequently paranoid delusions, typically accompanied by auditory hallucinations and perceptual disturbances, dominate the clinical picture.

 Hebephrenic or disorganized Schizophrenia